snat1505027/PC-Job-Scheduling/README.md

 # PC Job Scheduling Algorithm: YDS

-## This is an implementation of offline YDS algorithm with C++ from scratch.
+## This is an implementation of offline YDS algorithm with C++ from scratch

 * YDS is a scheduling algorithm for dynamic speed scaling processors which minimizes the total energy consumption.
 * It was named after and developed by Frances Yao, Alan Demers and Scott Shenker.